fducau/fducau.github.io/index.md

 # [](#header-2)About
 Hi!
 Felipe here.
 Machine learning researcher and engineer, specializing in design and evaluation of deep learning models.
 Currently working independently under Goby Lab, where we strategize and build data solutions for mid and small sized companies.

+Over the past few years, I’ve collaborated with Horus Prosthetics to develop systems for the digital fabrication of custom prosthetic sockets for amputees worldwide.
+My work sits at the intersection of physical and digital systems, where I’ve built computer vision solutions to precisely digitize residual limbs using minimal hardware (even cellphone cameras), analyze gait deviations from video, and develop a combined hardware-software scanning system together with modeling algorithms that enable digital socket storage and modification.

 Before that I worked at the intersection of computer vision and microscopy building algorithms for estimating biomass of microorganisms, designed and built deep learning models for applications in cybersecurity @ Sophos, and trained state of the art models for stress-testing Paperspace platform capabilities.

 Coming from the world of Electrical Engineering, satellite communications and building robots ([Universidad Catolica Argentina](http://www.uca.edu.ar/index.php/site/index/es/uca/facultad-de-ciencias-fisicomatematicas-e-ingenieria/)), I received my Master’s degree in Data Science at the [Center for Data Science](http://cds.nyu.edu/) at New York University.
 While there I focused my research on adversarial learning applied to generative models.